Thought & Memory / Yellowstone National Park, Montana, New York, Washington, & Alaska

 The raven stands as a highly intellectual animal recognized by scientific research and oral tradition.
 Often portrayed as a trickster, omen of death, and even the bringer of creation and destruction, it has been the target of intrigue spanning across beliefs and cultures.

-The film “Thought & Memory” highlights the importance of the raven in science, myth, and oral tradition from cultures throughout the northern hemisphere.
+The film “Thought & Memory” highlights the importance of the raven in science, myth, and oral tradition from cultures throughout North America.
 The production emphasizes access to the Greater Yellowstone Ecosystem, the Pacific Northwest, and New York to capture the diverse interpretation of the raven as a highly intelligent species in these regions and abroad.
 A variety of scientists, writers, indigenous tribal members, and artists help paint a picture of the significance of the raven across these topics.

 As a 5th generation Montana native, the filmmaker offers an in-depth knowledge of the GYE and filming experts within the region to best explore the significance of the raven in the sciences, oral tradition, myth, and culture in the film.
 “Thought & Memory” also follows indigenous tribal members to honor and explore the indigenous, artistic, and cultural significance of the raven across the tribes of Alaska and the Pacific Northwest.